-Positions Held with Trust and Number of Portfolios Overseen in Year of Birth Length of Time Served the Nationwide Fund Complex 1963 Trustee since January 2021 130
+Year of Birth Positions Held with Trust and Length of Time Served 1 Number of Portfolios Overseen in the Nationwide Fund Complex 1963 Trustee since January 2021 130

 Mr. Wezdenko is a Co-Founder of Blue Leaf Ventures (venture capital firm, founded May 2018).
 From November 2008 until December 2017, Mr. Wezdenko was Managing Director of JPMorgan Chase & Co.